 With the mixer on low speed, add the flour mixture.
 Beat just until smooth, scraping the sides of bowl with your spatula as needed.

 Stir in the chopped almonds and mini semi-sweet chips.
 Then stir in the fresh cranberries gently, just enough to disperse through batter.

-Scoop the batter into the prepared 9x5x3" loaf pan.
+Scoop the batter into the prepared 9x5x3" or 9x4x4 or similar sized loaf pan.